alabsi91/runny-code/webui/sources/components/tooltip/README.md

 **CSS Properties**

-- `--clr-background` The background color of the tooltip.
+- `--wc-clr-background` The background color of the tooltip.
-- `--clr-border` The border color of the tooltip.
+- `--wc-clr-border` The border color of the tooltip.
-- `--sz-arrow` The size of the arrow that points to the element that the tooltip is attached to.
+- `--wc-sz-arrow` The size of the arrow that points to the element that the tooltip is attached to.
-- `--clr-arrow` The color of the arrow that points to the element that the tooltip is attached to.
+- `--wc-clr-arrow` The color of the arrow that points to the element that the tooltip is attached to.
-- `--dur-anim` The easing function of the show/hide animation.
+- `--wc-dur-anim` The easing function of the show/hide animation.
-- `--ease-anim` The easing function of the show/hide animation.
+- `--wc-ease-anim` The easing function of the show/hide animation.

 **CSS Parts**